DavidA123777/Youtube-Project/README.md

 # Youtube-Project
-Project where I recreated a simple version of a youtube homepage https://davida123777.github.io/Youtube-Project/
+Designed an example of a YouTube homepage using HTML and responsive CSS design. https://davida123777.github.io/Youtube-Project/